Android Studio Plugin Development

 Android Studio plugin projects that use APIs from the

 androidplugin must declare a dependency on that plugin.
-Declare the dependency in
+Declare the dependency in the Gradle build script using the

 intellij.pluginsattribute, which in this case lists the directory name of the plugin.